Suggester/Documentation/topics/guides/permissions.md

-# Requested Permissions Explainer
+# Why Suggester asks for these permissions

 When you click on the link to invite Suggester, you'll be prompted to confirm that you want to give certain permissions to the bot.
-If you're skeptical about giving permissions (which is okay!), you might not want to give them, especially elevated ones, without knowing why the bot actually needs it.
-We'll explain below why does Suggester ask for each permission and if it is required or not.
+If you're skeptical about giving permissions (which is okay!), you might not want to give them without knowing why the bot actually needs them.
+We'll explain below why Suggester asks for each permission and whether it's required or not.

 ### Optional Permissions